 - Discriminate against any employee with regard to terms of employment because a family member or friend is protected under the ADA; or

 - Discriminate against protected individuals or groups through the use of pre-employment medical examinations, pre-employment inquiries about physical abilities, job descriptions and qualifications, absenteeism, and work safety.

-The ADEA is designed to protect individuals over the age of forty from discrimination based upon their age.
-The Act protects individuals from discriminatory treatment, based on their age, in hiring, promotion, and firing decisions.
+The ADEA is designed to protect individuals over the age of forty from discrimination based upon their age in hiring, promotion, and firing decisions.

 COBRA protects employees who have ended their employment (whether fired, resigned, or laid off) from losing coverage under a group health plan.
-The Act requires employers to offer such employees the right to a continuation of coverage
+The Act requires employers (with at least 20 employees) to offer such employees the right to a continuation of coverage

 The Equal Pay Act requires that employers pay male and female employees the same wage for performing the same job.
 In short, the Act mandates "equal pay for equal work."
 It does not address pay equities with respect to other characteristics, such as race or religion, but applies only to gender.